microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ### 3.b Configure the service client

-In this demo we will only be dealing with a local configuration, but in a production environment you could swap this out with a production configuration without changing your application.
+This demo illustrates using a local configuration, but in a production environment you could swap this out with a production configuration without changing your application.

 ```js
 // add below getContainerId